thunder/thunder-documentation/extending.md

 ### Find an extension

 You can find extensions on [Drupal.org](https://www.drupal.org).
 On [the following page](https://www.drupal.org/project/project_module?f%5B3%5D=drupal_core%3A7234), you can search for `Modules` and on [this page](https://www.drupal.org/project/project_theme?f%5B2%5D=drupal_core%3A7234) for `Themes`.
-You can find extensive documentation on [Drupal 8 User Guide - Extending and Customizing Your Site](https://www.drupal.org/docs/user_guide/en/extend-chapter.html).
+You can find further information on extensions in [the Drupal 8 User Guide - Extending and Customizing Your Site](https://www.drupal.org/docs/user_guide/en/extend-chapter.html).

-If you know what extension you want, the fastest way is to google it, adding `drupal` to the search.
+If you know the name of the extension you are looking for, the fastest way is to search it using Google or any other search engine, adding `drupal` to the search.
 For example: `drupal webform`

 ### Add an extension to your project

-With `composer`, you can manage also the dependencies of your Thunder site and extensions.
+Using 'composer', you can also manage the dependencies of your Thunder site and extensions.

 To add an extension to your project, go to the root of your site (there should be a `composer.json` file) and add modules by typing
 ```